AngryJKirk/familybot/README.md

 This project is written using JetBrains All Products Pack, provided by [JetBrains](https://www.jetbrains.com/?from=familybot).

-Thanks [z3d1k](https://github.com/z3d1k) for cool ktlint Maven plugin.
+Thanks [z3d1k](https://github.com/z3d1k) for a cool ktlint Maven plugin.